Lifting representations of finite reductive groups II: Explicit conorms: Abstract

 \section{Abstract}

-Let $k$ be a field, $\tilde{G}$ a connected reductive $k$-quasisplit group, $\Gamma$ a finite group that acts on $\tilde{G}$ via $k$-automorphisms satisfying a quasi-semisimplicity condition, and $G$ the connected part of the group of $\Gamma$-fixed points of $\tilde{G}$, also assumed $k$-quasisplit.
-In an earlier work, the authors constructed a canonical map $\dnorm$ from the set of stable semisimple conjugacy classes in the dual $G^*(k)$ to the set of such classes in $\tilde{G}^*(k)$.
-We describe several situations where $\dnorm$ can be refined to an explicit function on points, or where it factors through such a function.
+Let $k$ be a field, $\tilde{G}$ a connected reductive $k$-group, and $\Gamma$ a finite group.
+In a previous work, the authors defined what it means for a connected reductive $k$-group $G$ to be \emph{parascopic} for $(\tilde{G},\Gamma)$.
+Roughly, this is a simultaneous generalization of several settings.
+For example, $\Gamma$ could act on $\tilde{G}$, and $G$ could be the connected part of the group of $\Gamma$-fixed points in $\tilde{G}$.
+Or $G$ could be an endoscopic group, a pseudo-Levi subgroup, or an isogenous image of $\tilde{G}$.
+If $G$ is such a group, and both $\tilde{G}$ and $G$ are $k$-quasisplit, then we constructed a map $\dnormst$ from the set of stable semisimple conjugacy classes in the dual $G^\wedge(k)$ to the set of such classes in $\tilde{G}^\wedge(k)$.
+When $k$ is finite, this implies a lifting from packets of representations of $G(k)$ to those of $\tilde{G}(k)$.

+In order to understand such a lifting better, here we describe two ways in which $\dnormst$ can be made more explicit.
+First, we can express our map in the general case in terms of simpler cases.
+We do so by showing that $\dnormst$ is compatible with isogenies and with Weil restriction, and also by expressing it as a composition of simpler maps.
+Second, in many cases we can construct an explicit $k$-morphism $\map{\dnormfunc}{G^\wedge}{\tilde{G}^\wedge}$ that agrees with $\dnormst$.
+As a consequence, our lifting of representations is seen to coincide with Shintani lifting in some important cases.